Kiermaier, Rays rally for wild 3-2 win against Red Sox

 TRAINER’S ROOM

 Red Sox: OF J.D.
-Martinez took batting practice, but missed a third straight game with left abductor tightness. … Two days after testing positive for COVID-19, manager Alex Cora remained in Boston with mild symptoms, according to bench coach Will Venable.
+Martinez took batting practice, but missed a third straight game with left abductor tightness. … Two days after testing positive for COVID-19, manager Alex Cora remained in Boston with mild symptoms, according to Venable.

 Rays: INF Yandy Diaz was placed on the COVID-19-related injured list, a day after C Francisco Mejia went on the same list.
 INF-OF Vidal Brujan was called up from Triple-A Durham to take Diaz’s roster spot.